 Install a Security System

 Installing a home security system with motion-activated surveillance cameras, video doorbells, home automation, and environmental sensors is a great way to reduce the cost of home insurance.
 Home insurance cost is dependent on how high the risk of loss is.
 With a state-of-the-art security system in place, the risk of potential loss due to burglary or an environmental catastrophe is dramatically decreased.
 The more sophisticated the system, the better off you will be in the event of an emergency.
 Do it yourself security systems are available, or you can choose to buy a system that can be monitored by a third-party monitoring service.
-Either way, you are capable of checking on your home with an easy to download the app for your smartphone.
+Either way, you can check on your home with an easy-to-download app for your smartphone.

 Outdoor Lighting Options

-Outdoor lighting will enhance the look of your home as well as add an additional layer of security.
-Ambient lighting that is used in landscaped areas close to your home can shine a soft light on windows and doors, preventing burglars from making entry without being seen.
+Outdoor lighting will enhance the look of your home as well as add an extra layer of security.
+Ambient lighting used in landscaped areas close to your home can shine a soft light on windows and doors, preventing burglars from making entry without being seen.
 Light or motion-activated lights are extremely bright and designed to illuminate a large area.
 This also works to keep burglars and other unwanted trespassers at bay.
-Security lights can be placed on your home or garage and also placed on poles to illuminate larger areas away from your home.
+Security lights can be placed on your home or garage or on poles to illuminate larger areas away from your home.

-For help securing home insurance, contact us today.
+For help securing home insurance, contact our experts at John E. Peakes Insurance Agency.
 One of our agents will be happy to assist you.